saurabhnirwan11/Credit-score-classification/Readme.md

 To train the credit score classification model:

 1. Run the script `train.py` to train the models using the training data.
+Note : Clean the training data using `Credit-score-classification(Data Prep).ipynb` or use the `Data/cleaned_train.csv`.
 2. The script will automatically save the trained models in the `models` directory.

 ## Evaluation